 • Law enforcement officers watching for unsafe lane changes, vehicles following others too closely and speeding.

 • Officers ensuring that all occupants in a vehicle are wearing seat belts.

-And before heading out on the road, remember to ensure your tires are properly inflated, and that your lights operate correctly.
-Also allow for extra time to your destination, and keep a little extra space between you and the vehicle in front of you.
+Before heading out on vacation this month or next, remember to make sure your tires are properly inflated and that your wipers and lights operate properly.
+Also allow for extra time to your destination.

 ISP’s Doug Carter recommends these easy steps for a safe March and St. Patrick’s Day March 17:

 • Plan a safe way home before the festivities begin.